Giardia Antigen, Feces

 Sensitive screening for the detection of Giardia lamblia antigens present in stool specimens

 A positive enzyme-linked immunosorbent assay (ELISA) indicates the presence in a stool specimen of Giardia lamblia antigens.

 As per the manufacturer, the assay has a sensitivity of 96%, specificity of 97%, and a positive predictive value of 95%.

 Interpretation of results should be correlated with patient symptoms and clinical picture.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-Small numbers of Giardia residing only in the duodenum may not yield a positive enzyme-linked immunosorbent assay (ELISA).
+Small numbers of organisms residing only in the duodenum may not yield a positive test result.